Datawheel/oec-chatbot/README.md

-# datausa-chat
+# OEC chat

-This repository contains scripts for a chatbot that leverages artificial intelligence to interact with users and gather insights from [DataUSA.io](https://datausa.io/).
+This repository contains scripts for a chatbot that leverages artificial intelligence to interact with users and gather insights from the [OEC](https://oec.world/en).
 The chatbot aims to deliver meaningful insights directly from natural language queries, simplifying the process for users to access and analyze data.

 ## Folders inside **`api/`**

 ### 1. **`data/`**
    - Contains JSON files featuring few-shot examples tailored for the Language Model (LLM).

-   - Also contains `tables.json` which contains available cubes, with their descriptions, column names, and relevant details.
+   - Also contains `schema.json` which contains available cubes, with their descriptions, column names, and relevant details.

-### 2. **`src/utils/`**
+### 2. **`setup/`**
+   - Stores all the scripts used to extract the schema and ingest the cubes and drilldowns into a database.

+### 3. **`src/`**
    - Houses all the main scripts to run the chatbot.

    - **Subfolders:**
      1. **`api_data_request/`**
         - Core scripts responsible for constructing the API URL.
 Contains functions for processing query cuts and matching values with their respective IDs.
+        - Stores de ApiBuilder class.

      2. **`data_analysis/`**
         - Contains scripts used for data analysis (mainly using [LangChain](https://python.langchain.com/docs/get_started/introduction)).

-     3. **`helpers/`**
-        - Stores scripts to ingest cubes and drilldowns into a database.
-Also contains a script to map the tesseract schema to the custom `tables.json` format needed to run the chat.

-     4. **`preprocessors/`**
-        - Contains scripts that preprocess text (or any other data type as needed).

-     5. **`table_selection/`**
+     3. **`table_selection/`**
         - All scripts needed to lookup and manage the relevant cube that contains the data needed to answer the user's query.

+     4. **`utils/`**
+        - Stores preprocessing, logs and similarity search scripts.
+Also stores the SQL similarity functions needed for the similarity search.

+     5. **`wrapper/`**
+        - Contains the scripts that power the wrapper of the chat.

 ## General Workflow